 - to deliver from the penalties of the Messianic judgment

-- to save from the evils which obstruct the reception of the Messianic deliverance.
+- to save from the evils which obstruct the reception of the Messianic deliverance.11

 The definition above demonstrates that sôzô has a wide semantic range.
 It is not simply for the world to come, but also has a present meaning.

 Salvus, doesn’t necessarily mean saved in this context either.
-The meaning of salvus extends its meaning to be well, unhurt, safe, sound, or uninjured.
-So the verse can three combinations of meanings: the person is saved in the religious metaphysical sense only, made well physically or emotionally, or a combination of the two.
+The meaning of salvus extends its meaning to be well, unhurt, safe, sound, or uninjured.12 So the verse can contain three combinations of meanings: the person is saved in the religious, metaphysical sense only, made well physically or emotionally, or a combination of the two.
 It is hard to distinguish.

-This is where the Syriac text comes in and gives a very powerful clue.
+This is where the Syriac text comes in and gives a compelling clue.

 It is found in the Syriac version of Luke 7:50.
-The important piece is found in how they translated the Greek word σέσωκέν.
+How they translated the Greek for saved, σέσωκέν, is the critical factor.
 They used ܐܰܚܝܰܬܼܶܟܼܝ܂ with the feminine pronoun singular attached at the end, which is pronounced ‘aḥyaṯeḵ(y).
-Its root is from the word chai, which in the ancient Hebrew vernacular, is full of religious symbolism.
+Its root is from the word chai, which in the ancient Hebrew vernacular, is full of religious symbolism.13

 Chai means life.
-Although the Syriac Dictionaries gives the translator the option to use the English word saved when encountering this verb, it also suggests “given to life” or “restored to life”.
+Although the Syriac Dictionaries gives the translator the option to use the English word saved when encountering this verb, it also suggests “given to life” or “restored to life”.14

-This is the same root that was used in Genesis 2:7 “and the man became a living being,” The living part here is where the chai noun is used — an authoritative statement on the meaning and definition of man.
+This is the same root used in Genesis 2:7 “and the man became a living being,” The living part here is where the chai noun appears — an authoritative statement on the meaning and definition of man.
 It is the life-giving force that distinguishes between living and non-living things.

 Life, according to the ancient Hebrews, is unending and cannot be eradicated.
 Death is considered the most powerful weakening of the life-force but cannot destroy life entirely.
 Illness, poverty, and environment also deprecate the ability of life to work at its fullest.